lhellborg/frontend-nanodegree-mobile-portfolio/README.md

   updatePositions();
 });
 ```
+#####Other code changes
+QuerySelector has been replaced with the appropriate getElementsByID or getElementsByClassName for faster API call

+The array length as been calculated in a seperate variable when called in a for loop so the iteration over the array does not have to be done in a loop.

+Variables declared within a loop that makes a DOM call has been removed from within the loop and put outside to reduce the number of DOM calls.

 ###views/css/style.css
 To increase a sites performance we can hardware-accelerate graphics-intensive CSS features by offloading them to the GPU (Graphics Processing Unit) for better rendering performance in the browser.
 This can be triggered by including the `transform: translateZ(0);` declaration.